bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>Immutability is a hot subject in modern JavaScript.
 The reason why this topic is so popular now is of course the…</em>medium.com</a><a href="https://medium.com/dailyjs/the-state-of-immutability-169d2cd11310" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://jrsinclair.com/articles/2018/how-to-deal-with-dirty-side-effects-in-your-pure-functional-javascript/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://jrsinclair.com/articles/2018/how-to-deal-with-dirty-side-effects-in-your-pure-functional-javascript/"><strong>How to deal with dirty side effects in your pure functional JavaScript</strong><br />
-<em>If you start learning about functional programming, it won’t be long before you come across the idea of pure functions…</em>jrsinclair.com</a><a href="https://jrsinclair.com/articles/2018/how-to-deal-with-dirty-side-effects-in-your-pure-functional-javascript/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>If you start learning about functional programming, it won't be long before you come across the idea of pure functions…</em>jrsinclair.com</a><a href="https://jrsinclair.com/articles/2018/how-to-deal-with-dirty-side-effects-in-your-pure-functional-javascript/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://davidwalsh.name/preventing-sideeffects-javascript" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://davidwalsh.name/preventing-sideeffects-javascript"><strong>Preventing Side Effects in JavaScript</strong><br />
 <em>JavaScript is very dynamic these days but I still see a lot of legacy code, whether it be for optimal backward…</em>davidwalsh.name</a><a href="https://davidwalsh.name/preventing-sideeffects-javascript" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://scotch.io/tutorials/wielding-pure-functions-in-javascript-and-function-composition" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://scotch.io/tutorials/wielding-pure-functions-in-javascript-and-function-composition"><strong>Wielding Pure Functions in JavaScript and Function Composition</strong><br />
-<em>Today, I’d like to share some thoughts on two fundamental concepts in functional programming: Pure functions and…</em>scotch.io</a><a href="https://scotch.io/tutorials/wielding-pure-functions-in-javascript-and-function-composition" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>Today, I'd like to share some thoughts on two fundamental concepts in functional programming: Pure functions and…</em>scotch.io</a><a href="https://scotch.io/tutorials/wielding-pure-functions-in-javascript-and-function-composition" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://wsvincent.com/javascript-pure-functions/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://wsvincent.com/javascript-pure-functions/"><strong>JavaScript: Pure Functions</strong><br />
 <em>Pure functions are fundamental to functional programming, concurrency, writing testable code, and having deterministic…</em>wsvincent.com</a><a href="https://wsvincent.com/javascript-pure-functions/" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>